 According to the National Fire Prevention Association, extension cords are the leading cause of electrical fires in the United States.
 Damaged or frayed electrical cords can malfunction and lead to electrical fire hazards.
 It is easy to forget about extension cords in your home; check them regularly to ensure they do not pose a fire threat.

 Fire alarms can help prevent dangerous fires from spreading throughout your home and leading to catastrophic damage.
 Be sure that your fire alarm was installed by a professional to ensure that it will work properly.
 Test your fire alarm and change the batteries about every 6 months to be sure that it is operating as it should.
 A great way to remind yourself to do this is during daylight saving time in the fall and spring.

 Make sure that all street numbers on your home and mailbox are large enough to be seen from the road.
 The more visible your street numbers are, the faster emergency responders can find your home in case of a fire.
 Be sure that your numbers are also easy to see at night by installing a light or reflectors near the numbers.
 Remove any foliage or structures that may make block the view of your numbers.

-If you find yourself in the unfortunate event of fire damage in Dallas or surrounding areas this summer, immediately contact Mr Restore.
-We have over 50 years of fire damage experience and our expert technicians will ensure you and your family recovery quickly from any fire damage your property may experience.
-Mr Restore are a full-service restoration company, meaning we not only assess and fix the damage to your home but we also repair and build afterwards
+If you find yourself in the unfortunate event of fire damage in Dallas or surrounding areas this summer, immediately contact Mr. Restore.
+We have over 50 years of fire damage experience, and our expert technicians will ensure you and your family recover quickly from any fire damage your property may experience.
+Mr. Restore is a full-service restoration company, meaning we assess and fix the damage to your home and repair and build afterward.